nightcrawler-/carepay/REVIEW-ASSIGNMENT.md

     public Collection getCustomers(String firstName, String lastName, String address, String zipCode, String city) throws SQLException {
         Connection conn = ds.getConnection(); //This resource should be released at some point.
         String query = new String("SELECT * FROM customers where 1=1");// This is a very bad way to write a query.
-A prepared statement is better as it reduces the chances of SQL injection. if (firstName != null) {
+A prepared statement is better as it reduces the chances of SQL injection.
+        //The following 25 lines of code completely fail as the comparisons are all wrong for the kind of data being passed in. if (firstName != null) {
             query = query + " and first_name = '" + firstName + "'";
         }